Audi Q7 review - Practicality, comfort and boot space

 With all seven seats in place, the big Audi offers 295 litres of boot space – about the same as a Ford Fiesta – accessed via a standard powered tailgate.
 The Volvo XC90 beats it, with 451 litres on offer with all seven seats in use.
 However, the Audi expands to 770 litres when you collapse the third row and, with the second row down as well, there’s a massive 1,955 litres to play with – nearly 100 litres more than in the Volvo XC90.
 There are also useful options such as a powered luggage compartment cover, soft-close doors and a heated windscreen.

 If you tow a caravan, you’re in for a treat.
 An electrically deployable trailer hitch is on the options list and allows you to tow up to 2,800kg.
+Audi’s Trailer Assist tech is also available as an option – this allows you to use the interior touchscreen to set the desired angle of your trailer.
+The car will then use sensors to adjust itself accordingly.

 In this review